ketanmukadam/dotfiles/README.md

 ## License

-See the [LICENSE](LICENSE.md) file for license rights and limitations.
+See the [LICENSE](LICENSE.md) file for license rights and limitations on my authored code/steps.